 Though we didn’t deserve it, Jesus responded with goodness and kindness. …And we start living lives of kindness and purpose when we realize how much God loves those around us, too.
 This is where God’s Spirit invites us to move from a me-first mentality into a faith-first mentality.
 We need God’s help to see the people around us as the image bearers they are. —Candace Cameron Bure

 - Is membership free?
 Yes!
 Save your money for other neat blogging stuff.

 - Who can become a member?
 Women faith bloggers.

 - How will anyone outside the Network know I’m a member?
 Members will be given a prestigious membership button to display on their blog.

 - Is being interviewed or participating in a collaboration required?
 No, members may join for the sole purpose of like-minded community support.

 - May I pitch a collaboration idea for my blog to other members within the Facebook group?
 Yes, please refer to the guidelines once added to the group.

 - Is there a BVN Pinterest group board?
 Yes, members will receive an invite to pin their content on the board.

 - Are there any leadership roles available?
-Please let us know of your interest in the Google form below, and we’ll let you know if one becomes available.
+Please email or message Kelly after you’ve been in the group for awhile, and we’ll let you know if one becomes available.